-|EU total road transport emissions (2013)||Approx. 20% (one-fifth) of EU’s overall greenhouse gas emissions|
+|EU total road transport emissions (2016)||20% (one-fifth) of EU’s overall greenhouse gas emissions|

 |Cars & Vans|

-|Share of emissions from cars & vans (2013)||Approx. 12.5% (one-eighth) of EU’s overall greenhouse gas emissions, or 70% of EU road transport emissions|
+|Share of emissions from cars & vans (2016)||Approx. 14% of EU’s overall greenhouse gas emissions, or 70% of EU road transport emissions|

 |EU policies to decarbonise cars||

 |CO2 limits translated into fuel consumption|

 Cost saving of a 95 g CO2/km car for the average driver

 |Around €250 a year, based on today’s pump prices and compared to 2015 CO2 target.|